 Please see Information Circular 75 for details of changes to stamp duty announced in the State Budget 2015-16.

-As part of the State Budget 2015-16 stamp duty will be abolished on business transfer instruments executed on or after 18 June 2015.
+As part of the State Budget 2015-16 stamp duty was abolished on business transfer instruments executed on or after 18 June 2015.
 The abolition does not apply to a business transfer executed on or after 18 June 2015 which is pursuant to a contract of sale or other agreement entered into before 18 June 2015.

 Stamp duty is charged on either the market value or consideration, whichever is the greater when there is: